AlexSergey/rockpack/README.md

 - **Beginners.** With the help of Rockpack, any newbie to React can deploy a project of any complexity in a few minutes, with configured webpack, eslint, jest, etc. Applications can be either regular Single Page or with a project structure, Server Side Render, etc.
 - **Large projects from scratch.** Rockpack supports most of the webpack best practices configurations, eslint rules, jest, typescript and will work great even on large projects
 - **Startup.** If you need to quickly check an idea without wasting time on unfolding and setting up the project.
-- **Library or React component.** If you want to write a UMD library or React component, with support for the esm / cjs build as well as the minified version.
+- **Library or React component.** If you want to write a UMD library or React component, with support for the esm/cjs build as well as the minified version.

 [Fast setup](https://www.rockpack.io/fast-setup)

 - **Legacy projects or modular use.** Rockpack is a modular platform, you can only use what you need.
+Please, read articles to learn more:
   - Server Side Rendering:
     - [Creating simple SSR application [Article]](https://www.rockpack.io/SSR-1-creating-simple-ssr-application)
     - [Migration legacy application to SSR [Article]](https://www.rockpack.io/SSR-1-creating-simple-ssr-application)